tendant/dbmigrate/README.md

 - `-batch-size int`: Number of rows to process in each batch (default: 1000)
 - `-tables string`: Comma-separated list of tables to migrate (default: all)
 - `-exclude-tables string`: Comma-separated list of tables to exclude from migration
+- `-schemas string`: Comma-separated list of schemas to include (default: "dbo")
 - `-truncate`: Whether to truncate target tables before migration (default: false)

 #### Environment Variables